DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe all tests/sample-fixture.js -r spec,xunit:report.xml
 ```

-Note that one reporter can write to `stdout` at one time.
-All other reporters must output to files.
+During a test, only one reporter can write to `stdout`.
+If you use additional reporters, redirect their output to files.

 *Related configuration file property*: [reporter](configuration-file.md#reporter).